 2013 July - Miguel Angel Trevino Morales, head of the brutal Zetas drugs cartel, is arrested in the highest-profile arrest since President Pena Nieto adopted a policy of targeting local bosses rather than big names.

-2014 February - Vigilante groups declare an offensive against the Knights Templar drugs cartel in the state of Michoacan.
-The government grants the vigilantes temporary legal status, defining them as Rural Defence Corps.
+2014 February - Vigilante groups launch an offensive against the Knights Templar drugs cartel in the state of Michoacan; they are granted temporary legal status as Rural Defence Corps.

-2014 August - Mexico's Congress approves sweeping reforms to the country's energy sector.
-The new laws will open the market to foreign oil firms, and state-owned energy group Pemex will lose the monopoly it has held since nationalisation in 1938.
+2014 August - Mexico's Congress approves sweeping reforms to the country's energy sector that will open the market to foreign oil firms and strip state-owned energy group Pemex of the monopoly it has held since nationalisation in 1938.

 2014 November - Plans are announced to bring regional government and police to be brought under federal control after mass protests over the disappearance in September of 43 trainee teachers in the southwestern state of Guerrero.